Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 If the new Moderator-Client has entered the required password correctly, the old Moderator-Client is disconnected from the server and a new session is started.
 This has the following reasons:

 1. Since the password is only known to the server owners, the moderator cannot be thrown out by a random person.
-2. The moderator can start a new session at any time and does not have to worry about whether there is still a session going on somewhere.
+2. The moderator can start a new session at any time and does not have to worry about if there is still a session going on somewhere.
 3. In the event that the server mistakenly thinks that a session is already in progress, the server will not be blocked and can continue to be used without problems.

 ## What happens in case of an illegal message being recieved?